 - My favorite cuisines: Mexican, Chinese, Indian, Thai, Haitian, and French.

-- TV Series that I Loved Binge-Watching: Breaking Bad, the Gilmore Girls, Mad Men, Grace and Frankie, Jane the Virgen, and Better Call Saul.
+- TV Series that I Loved Binge-Watching: Breaking Bad, The Gilmore Girls, Mad Men, Grace and Frankie, Jane the Virgin, the new version of One Day at a Time, and Better Call Saul.
 Almost all documentaries.
-I religiously watch American Experience and American Masters
+I religiously watch American Experience and American Masters.

 - I Love Listening to Podcasts and Radio Shows: Some favorites: Vox’s The Weeds, This American Life, To the Best of Our Knowledge, You Must Remember This, and true crime series, in general.